modmore/docs/en/01_Commerce/v1/01_Getting_Started/02_Configuration.md

 ![Default Status Workflow in Commerce](../../images/gettingstarted/statusworkflow.jpg)

-For now, we'll leave that as-is, but later on you may want to change the emails that get send when an order is paid.
+For now, we'll leave that as-is, but later on you may want to change the emails that Commerce sends when an order is paid.
 You can find those by clicking on "Payment Received" in the Status Changes column for Draft, to see the actions that are fired when the payment is received.

 You'll see two email actions are configured here, a confirmation email to the customer, and the order notification to the merchant.
 By clicking on the name (or "Edit Status Change Action" in the Actions menu), you can see the subject, recipient, and content configuration for each.
 By default these use templates, but you may need to tweak the recipient email on the order notification to merchant.

 ## Setting up Payment Methods

 In the installation, a "Dummy Payment" was automatically created.
 This uses the [manual payment gateway](../Payment_Methods/Manual) which just marks the order as paid.
-If you want to add other payment method options, you can do that at **Configuration &raquo; Payment Methods**.
+If you want to add [other payment method options](../Payment_Methods), you can do that at **Configuration &raquo; Payment Methods**.

 ## Setting up Delivery Types & Shipping Methods